Ever thought you could get a check from your credit card company? I did! Let me show you all about credit card price protection programs.

 When Paul and I refinanced our mortgage earlier this year, we learned that there is a three-day rescission period in which we could have reneged on our contract and it would have been legally voided.
 Mortgage refinances or a line of credit/home equity loan using your principal property as collateral are not the only contracts that have a rescind period; timeshares do as well.
 Each state sets their own rules on the rescind period for timeshares, so if you got caught up in a timeshare presentation and would like to get out of your contract, check out your state’s consumer laws.
 For cell phone and car lease contracts, you can check out websites where another person assumes your contract.
 These sites include Swapalease.com and Leasetrader.com for cars, or CelltradeUSA.com for cell phone plans.

 Price Protection and Refund Protection from Your Credit Card Company

 If you purchased the item using a credit card, then you may have protective options available to you should returning the item to the original retailer not work.
 These programs typically allow you to receive a refund through the credit card company up to a certain dollar amount.
 On top of this policy, some credit cards also offer price protection plans.
 On two separate occasions after purchasing an item I have found an advertisement for the same item at $20 or so less than the purchase price I received.
-As it turns out, my credit card has a program called Price Protection where I supply the advertisement (within 60 days of the original purchase date), the model/information on what I purchased, and the receipt and they supply a refund to my credit card of the difference in price.
+As it turns out, my credit card has a program called Price Protection where I supply the advertisement (within 60 days of the original purchase date), the model/information on what I purchased, and the receipt and they supply a refund to my credit card of the difference in price (some programs send you a check).
 What a great program!
 Here are the return policies for three major credit cards:

 The best way to deal with buyer’s remorse is to prevent purchasing items you may not want.
 However, we don’t live in a perfect world, so this is not always possible.
 It’s nice to know that there are contingency plans for when we don’t make the best decisions at the store.